monixcode/mz/README.md

 2) Extracting an archived file safely.
 3) Basic Path Sanitization
 4) Cross Compatible on Windows and Linux
+5) Can store upto 4096 files at a time in a single archive

 ## Compile
 ```bash